IMOP-lab/SASAN-Pytorch/README.md

   Figure 1: The network structure of SASAN.
 </p>

-We proposed SASAN, a novel 3D medical image segmentation network, and our approach achieved state-of-the-art performance compared to 13 previous segmentation methods.
+We proposed SASAN, a novel 3D medical image segmentation network, achieving state-of-the-art performance over 13 previous methods on both the CMED and OIMHS datasets.

 We will first introduce our method and principles, then introduce the experimental environment and provide Github links to previous methods we have compared.
-Finally, we will present the experimental results and our pre-trained model.
+Finally, we will present the experimental results.

 ## Methods
 ### FINE Module